Canberra: Sport

 In addition to local sporting leagues, Canberra has a number of sporting teams that compete in national and international competitions.
 The best known teams are the Canberra Raiders and the ACT Brumbies who play rugby league and rugby union respectively; both have been champions of their leagues.
-Both teams play their home games at Canberra Stadium, which is the city's largest stadium and was used to hold group matches in football for the 2000 Summer Olympics and in rugby union for the 2003 Rugby World Cup.
+Both teams play their home games at Canberra Stadium, which was used to hold group matches in football for the 2000 Summer Olympics and in rugby union for the 2003 Rugby World Cup.